rjzupkoii/SmallProjects/README.md

 # SimpleAbms
-A collection of simple ABMs
+This repository is a collection of simple ABMs written in [NetLogo 6.0.1](https://ccl.northwestern.edu/netlogo/index.shtml)